karsten-vermeulen-dev/Fifty-shades-of-RGBA/Lesson 03 - Window to the 3D world/README.md

 }
 ```

-The part where we render wonderful geometry deserves extra atention.
+The part where we render wonderful geometry deserves extra attention.
 We are going to use some older fixed function code to render a simple quad on our screen.
 The quad will have four corner vertices and four colors.
 We will use a simple _glBegin()_ and _glEnd()_ block of code to create the shape, like so:

 ```cpp
 glBegin(GL_QUADS);